-Fluffy low carb keto blueberry muffins are made with almond flour and sweetened with stevia.
+Fluffy low carb keto blueberry muffins are made with almond flour.
 At just 4 grams net carbs per muffin, they’re perfect for breakfast!

 Fluffy, delightful low carb and keto blueberry muffins are just the thing when you crave something sweet for breakfast but want it to be healthy.